Experimental Impact of Jet Fragmentation Reference Frames At Particle Colliders: Jet Individualism

 This way of thinking about jets relies on the assumption that kinematically similar jets of similar origin are all produced from the same underlying physics distributions.
 The angular distribution of particles, the energy sharing between them, and the total number of final state particles in a jet are assumed to be entirely dictated by the kinematics and origin of the jet.
 However, this jet individualism assumption and our ordinary language in jet physics use the lab frame momentum to discuss these properties.

-This assumption fails once requiring that observers in all frames must have a Lorentz-consistent view of these jets.
+This assumption fails once requiring that observers in all frames must have a consistent view of these jets.
 Since one can boost into a frame where that lab-frame $X$~GeV jet is now $Y$~GeV, not all the properties of a jet can be solely defined by its lab-frame momentum.
-There must be a special frame in which a parton's fragmentation occurs.
-The only well-defined special frame for QCD fragmentation is the rest frame of all color-connected objects, or to leading-order, the rest frame of the relevant color dipoles.
+In principle, these properties are defined by all color-connected objects and do not need to directly depend on lab frame momenta.

-The clearest example of this effect is in a popular jet observable -- the particle multiplicity~\cite{ATLAS:2014vax, CMS:2021iwu, Frye:2017yrw, ATLAS:2019rqw, ATLAS:2016vxz}.
-While measuring this by counting the number of charged particle tracks within the jet is infrared and collinear (IRC) unsafe, it's a common observable for jet discrimination in practice.
+The clearest example of this effect is in a popular jet observable -- the particle multiplicity~\cite{ATLAS:2014vax, CMS:2021iwu, Frye_2017, ATLAS:2019rqw, ATLAS:2016vxz}.
+While measuring this by counting the number of charged particle tracks within the jet $n_{trk}$ is infrared and collinear (IRC) unsafe, it's a common observable for jet discrimination in practice.
 It's well established that the average $n_{trk}$ of these jets is strongly dependent on momentum scale; jets at larger momentum contain more particles~\cite{ATLAS:2019rqw}.
 However, since observers in all Lorentz frames must agree on the \emph{number} of particles produced in the fragmentation process, there must be a preferred frame in which the fragmentation function is valid.
-To understand the particle multiplicity of a jet, not only is the jet's momentum needed, but all jets color-connected to its ``initiating'' partons need to be considered, as its the jet's momentum in the \emph{``color rest frame''} (or maybe ``\emph{center of color}'' frame) that dictates the fragmentation behavior.
-Instead of considering individual jets in the lab frame, jet fragmentation must be considered in the rest frame of all color-sibling particles.
+To understand the particle multiplicity of a jet, not only is the jet's momentum needed, but all jets color connected to its ``initiating'' partons need to be considered when deciding the proper rest frame for fragmentation.